odog96/cml-sparklyr-forecast/README.md

 This project shows an example of use SparklyR with CML to access large datasets from S3 (can be other object store) and then

+**next steps**

+execute install_packages as a job. include in yaml

+make forecast_prep into a job.
+One that can later be scheduled weekly

 - forecast_prep.R - reads from s3 location main file ~ 40MB dataset, does some data preparation.
   Creates a filtered dataset that contains products that have all 156 weeks of data.
 - forecast_local.R - reads the filtered dataset.
 Creates forecasting functions, runs forecast for